October 05, 2018

 Div.
 III athletics program.
 Founded by the Sisters of Divine Providence in

-1963, La Roche College embraces its Catholic heritage while welcoming people of
+1963, La Roche University embraces its Catholic heritage while welcoming people of

 all faiths and backgrounds.
 With a legacy of social justice and a commitment to

-international exchange, La Roche College educates students to be lifelong
+international exchange, La Roche University educates students to be lifelong

 learners and achievers in an increasingly diverse and global society.